Betony at the Community Woodland (photo: Sue Ashton)

 List of 27 flowering plants recorded at the Community Woodland in April 2021:

-Arum lily (Arum maculatum), Blackthorn (Prunus spinosa), Bluebell (Endymion non-scriptus), Celandine (Ranunculus ficaria), Cherry laurel (Prunus laurocerasus), Chickweed (Stellaria media), Comfrey (Symphytum officinale), Common speedwell (Veronica officinalis), Cow parsley (Anthriscus sylvestris), Cowslip (Primula veris), Creeping buttercup (Ranunculus repens), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Forget-me-not (Myosotis sylvatica), Greater periwnkle (Vinca major), Ground ivy (Glechoma hederacea), Groundsel (Senecio vulgaris), Mrs Robb’s bonnet (Euphorbia amygdaloides robbiae), Plum (Prunus domestica), Primrose (Primula vulgaris), Purple deadnettle (Lamium purpureum), Red campion (Silene doica), Sherpherd’s purse (Capsella bursa-pastoris), Viburnum (Viburnum tinus), Wayfaring tree (Viburnum lantana), Wild cherry (Prunus avium), Wild garlic (Allium ursinum).
+Arum lily (Arum maculatum), Blackthorn (Prunus spinosa), Bluebell (Endymion non-scriptus), Celandine (Ficaria verna), Cherry laurel (Prunus laurocerasus), Chickweed (Stellaria media), Comfrey (Symphytum officinale), Common speedwell (Veronica officinalis), Cow parsley (Anthriscus sylvestris), Cowslip (Primula veris), Creeping buttercup (Ranunculus repens), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Forget-me-not (Myosotis sylvatica), Greater periwnkle (Vinca major), Ground ivy (Glechoma hederacea), Groundsel (Senecio vulgaris), Mrs Robb’s bonnet (Euphorbia amygdaloides robbiae), Plum (Prunus domestica), Primrose (Primula vulgaris), Purple deadnettle (Lamium purpureum), Red campion (Silene doica), Sherpherd’s purse (Capsella bursa-pastoris), Viburnum (Viburnum tinus), Wayfaring tree (Viburnum lantana), Wild cherry (Prunus avium), Wild garlic (Allium ursinum).

 Red campion (photo Sue Ashton)